oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

     * Installing Podman Engine
     * Allocate Linux Resources for Oracle Grid Infrastructure Deployment
     * How to Configure Podman for SELinux Mode
 * Install `git` from dnf or yum repository and clone the git repo.
-We clone this repo on a path called  `<GITHUB_REPO_CLONED_PATH>` and refer here.
+We clone this repo to a path called  `<GITHUB_REPO_CLONED_PATH>` and refer to it.
 * Create a NFS Volume if you are planning to use NFS Storage for ASM Devices.
-See [Configuring NFS for Storage for Oracle RAC on Podman](https://docs.oracle.com/cd/F39414_01/racpd/oracle-real-application-clusters-installation-guide-podman-oracle-linux-x86-64.pdf) for more details.
+See the section `Configuring NFS for Storage for Oracle RAC on Podman` in [Oracle Real Application Clusters Installation Guide for Podman](https://docs.oracle.com/cd/F39414_01/racpd/oracle-real-application-clusters-installation-guide-podman-oracle-linux-x86-64.pdf) for more details.

   **Note:** You can skip this step if you are planning to use block devices for storage.
 * If SELinux is enabled on the Podman host, then ensure to create an SELinux policy for Oracle RAC on Podman.
 For details about this procedure, see `How to Configure Podman for SELinux Mode` in the publication [Oracle Real Application Clusters Installation Guide for Podman Oracle Linux x86-64](https://docs.oracle.com/en/database/oracle/oracle-database/21/racpd/target-configuration-oracle-rac-podman.html#GUID-59138DF8-3781-4033-A38F-E0466884D008).

   Also, When you are performing the installation using any files from podman host machine where SELinux is enabled, you need to make sure they are labeled correctly with `container_file_t` context.
-You can use `ls -lZ <file_name/<Directory_name>` to see the security context set on files.
+You can use `ls -lZ <file_name/<Directory_name>` to see the security context set for those files.

 * To resolve VIPs and SCAN IPs in this guide, we use a preconfigured DNS server in our environment.
 Replace environment variables `-e DNS_SERVERS=10.0.20.25`,`--dns=10.0.20.25`,`-e DOMAIN=example.info` and `--dns-search=example.info` parameters in the examples in this guide based on your environment.

 * The Oracle RAC `Containerfile` does not contain any Oracle software binaries.
-Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), if you are planning to build Oracle RAC Container Images from next section.
+Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), if you are planning to build Oracle RAC Container Images in the next section.
-However, if you are using pre-built RAC images from the Oracle Container Registry, then you can skip this step.
+However, if you are using pre-built RAC Images from the Oracle Container Registry, then you can skip this step.
   - Oracle Grid Infrastructure 21c (21) for Linux x86-64
   - Oracle Database 21c (21) for Linux x86-64